Contaminated land: protect yourself from risk

 - Mortgage and lending requirements – Lenders often require indemnity insurance before approving financing for a property.

-- Legal compliance – Owners are legally responsible for contamination under environmental laws; if they knowingly permitted contamination to create risk of significant harm they could be left financially exposed.
-Indemnity insurance would mitigate this risk.
+- Legal compliance – The current owner is legally responsible for contamination under environmental laws; if they have knowingly permitted contamination to create risk of significant harm they could be left financially exposed.
+Indemnity insurance via a contaminated land policy would mitigate this risk.

-- Property saleability – Future buyers may be deterred by contamination risks; an indemnity policy reassures potential purchasers.
+- Property saleability – Future buyers may be deterred by contamination risks; an indemnity policy reassures potential purchasers and might be recommended by conveyancing solicitors following an environmental search.

-- Avoiding planning delays – Contamination concerns can delay or prevent planning approvals: a policy can provide confidence to local authorities.
+- Avoiding planning delays – Contamination concerns can delay or prevent a local authority from granting planning approval: a contaminated land policy can provide confidence to an enforcing authority.

 Several of the leading major insurance providers offer contaminated land indemnity insurance policies in the UK, including insurers specialising in environmental risk.
-Policies are typically arranged through specialist brokers who understand environmental risk management and legal requirements.
+A contaminated land policy would be typically arranged through an underwriting team of specialist brokers who understand environmental risk management and legal requirements.

-What does a contaminated land indemnity policy cover?
+What does a contaminated land indemnity insurance cover?

 Generally, a contaminated land indemnity policy protects against: